Rhythm research

 "This demonstration is much like a good magic trick," Simons continued.
 "A magician can lead the audience to think he's going to make the ball disappear with one method, and while people watch for that technique, he uses a different one.
 In both cases, the effect capitalizes on what people expect to see, demonstrating that we often miss what we don't expect."

 Our brains are built to manage the flow of information this way.
-However, research is finding ways to broaden our attention 'bank account' through relaxation practices.
-I would argue that sensory and embodied practices that explore new and unknown rhythms may also help broaden our capacities for awareness.
+However, research is finding there are ways to broaden our attention 'bank account' through relaxation practices.
+I would argue that training your sensory and movement skills, exploring new and unknown rhythms, may also help broaden our capacities for awareness.

 References